in the Product Space

 What advice would you give to a product person looking to go into contracting?

-Something has shifted in the product world, and we are seeing a high demand for product consultants.
+We are currently seeing a high demand for product consultants.
 If you’re thinking of moving into the contracting sphere, give us a call on 0203 693 9000.